michelwooller/LogAPI/README.md

 # LogAPI
 The main objective is do a enterprise log API to NodeJS.
-If you a interested on add your code to my, please contact me
+If you a interested on add your code to mine, please contact me

 e-mail: michellucascorrea@gmail.com
 other ways: http://team.berrycode.com.br